What is IT service management?

 Our quick guide to ITSM and how it can benefit your business

-Traditionally, businesses have viewed IT as simply a department within the wider organisation that troubleshoots any issues with hardware and software it needs to function, and without a doubt, this is an essential job.
+In the past, companies have regarded IT as merely a department within the broader organisation that troubleshoots any problems with hardware and software it needs to function.

-But treating IT as a service can reap far greater rewards as it helps businesses support their goals and their customers.
-Rather than putting out fires ad hoc, IT departments can serve a more innovative role by offering services and technologies intended to increase value.
+However, treating IT as a service can reap far more significant dividends as it helps businesses support their goals and their customers.
+Rather than dealing with issues ad hoc, IT departments can serve a more innovative role by offering services and technologies intended to increase value.

-ITaaS is usually conducted through a third party, but you can follow the same principles internally through IT service management.
+ITaaS is usually accomplished through a third party, but you can follow the same principles internally through IT service management.

 What is IT service management and how does it work?

-Highly customer-focussed, ITSM revolves around the designing, delivering, managing, and improving IT services for end-users.
-Businesses that follow this set of practices see IT services as a way to deliver business value and reach goals.
+It revolves around designing, creating, delivering, improving, and managing the lifecycle of IT services.
+Companies that follow processes see IT services as a way of delivering business value and achieving objectives.
 Rather than just fixing problems as they arise, under ITSM, IT teams are meant to be constantly learning and improving processes and supporting the business’ digital transformation.

-This strategy should be supported by software that helps your IT team support the organisation.
-It should automate mundane processes to empower your workers and give them more time back for strategic projects, which will ultimately drive the business’ goals.
+This process should be supported by software that helps the IT team support the organisation.
+It should automate everyday processes to enable staff and give them more time back for strategic projects, which will move the business forward.

 What benefits can ITSM give your business?

-ITSM improves the overall function of your business in a number of ways.
+ITSM improves the overall function of your company in several ways.